IDENTITY THEFT INSURANCE

 Direct financial loss is not covered

 The money that was stolen from you is typically NOT reimbursed by the identity theft policy.
-Your bank, credit card company, or the FTC handles direct fraud reimbursement.
+That is a standard exclusion: your bank, credit card company, or the FTC handles direct fraud reimbursement.
 The policy covers the EXPENSE of recovery, not the loss itself.

 Pre-existing theft / known events

-Identity theft that was discovered or reported before the policy started is excluded.
+Identity theft that was discovered or reported before the policy effective date is excluded.
 Like all insurance, coverage applies to future events.

 Family member identity theft